christianMiguez/inmobiliarium/readme.md

 chris
 ChrisPass101

-12. in admin.py register the models.
+12. in admin.py register the models by doing: